 • The total volume of voids is given as: 40.

-• The total volume of the soil is provided as: 80.
+• The volume of solids is provided as: 80.

 The values given above are inserted into the equation below and the solution is calculated: